Law111/Cookie/README.md

 ## TETRIS

-#### We are making a replica of Tetris using processing.
+#### We are making a replica of Tetris.
 We will have a board class, individual block classes for each unique piece, and a queue for storing the blocks as the game progresses.

 #### HOW TO LAUNCH
+- clone repo
+- javac *.java
-- idk
+- java tetris